MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-omnichannel-customer-service.md

 8. In the result that appears, copy the **Object ID**.
 Make sure that the application ID is `26a18ebc-cdf7-4a6a-91cb-beb352805e81`.

-#### Step 2: Use PowerShell to remove Microsoft Teams and Skype Teams Calling API Service
+#### Use PowerShell to remove Microsoft Teams and Skype Teams Calling API Service

 1. Select **Start**, type **PowerShell**, and right-click **Windows PowerShell** and select **Run as administrator**.  <br>
 ![Run PowerShell as an administrator](media/powershell.png "Run PowerShell as an administrator")